lineofflight/peddler/README.md

 ).parse["refresh_token"]
 ```

-You'll use this to generate temporary access tokens to authenticate individual API requests.
-Here’s how you can request one in Peddler.
+You use this to generate a temporary access token to authenticate individual API requests.

 ```ruby
 access_token = Peddler::Token.request(